howdyai/botkit-cms/readme.md

 npm install --save botkit-cms
 ```

-[Get your existing scripts](#get-script-content), and put the resulting `scripts.json` in the main folder of your bot project.
+Get your existing scripts from an instance of Botkit CMS, and put the resulting `scripts.json` into your bot project.

 Then, add to your bot's main file, just after defining your controller object: